- TABLE OF CONTENTS

 The next most notable tree is the Texas Live Oak, the tree used in any Texas based movie to hand the bandit from.
 Texas live oaks grow very slowly, and they live for hundreds of yeas, maybe thousands in some cases.
 The photo above is the Texas Live Oak at Goose Island near Port Aransas, Texas.
 The oak is estimated to be over 1,500 years old, some estimate 2,000.
 This coastal live oak has seen Texas evolve over the past 10 centuries, seen six flags fly over it, and weathered an untold number of hurricanes and droughts.
 It had to be watered and fertilized during the 2011 drought, and it was weakened by it.
 I saw a huge live oak near our home, and the owner of a business nearby was 85, and he said the live oak was the same size when he was a kid as it is now.
 The key to having live oaks is to watch for a sapling sprout, and put a maker of post beside so as not to mow it accidentally.
 That way, in 50 years, when the big old oak you have is dying, the sapling will have grown up to replace the dying one.

 The next tree of note is the Texas Elm, sometimes called an "elum" by old timers.
 They grow faster than the live oaks, and they don't last much beyond 100 years.
 They draw lightning which damages them.
 They also drop huge limbs when they are old.
 The key is to lop off the ends of old heavy branches.
-The elms are the habitat of a veritable zoo of wild life loved by squirrels, owls, wood peckers, exotics like peacocks and guineas, and monkeys.
+The elms are the habitat of a veritable zoo of wild life loved by squirrels, owls, woodpeckers, exotics like peacocks and guineas, and monkeys.
 Right, monkeys love elm trees.
 Now, while that may have been the case before I moved to Texas, it has not been since I came here.
-By the fifth year I had lived in Texas there had not been a monkey seen in any Texas elm tree, and that is the sho nuff truth.
-But, no one notices.
+By the fifteenth year I had lived in Texas there has not been a monkey seen in any Texas elm tree, and that is the sho nuff truth.
+But, no one notices that Texas is free of monkeys because we are here.
 I can't get no consideration.

 There are other oaks that thrive and are fun to grow.
 The post oaks live in clumps that look like a circle of posts leaned outward in all directions.
 There is the Spanish oak which has a lovely leaf and a symmetrical shape.
 The Burr Oak has acorns that are the size of a baseball and are a great landscape item.